almert/di-kernel-optimization/README.md

 This project contains the Python codes for optimizing Nystrom and Random Fourier feature maps based on the Discriminant Information (DI) criterion.
 The codes were used to perform the experiments reported in [[1](#citation)] (https://arxiv.org/abs/1909.10432).

 ## Usage
-The code can be used to apply Random Fourier and Nystrom kernel features on data, as well as to optimize such feature maps for particular supervised learning tasks.
+The code can be used to apply Random Fourier and Nystrom kernel feature maps on the data, as well as to optimize such feature maps for particular supervised learning tasks.

 The main functionality can be found within tf_kernel.py and tf_kernel_network.py files.
 The other files can be used to create kernel feature maps and kernel based predictors.
 Files, whose names start with "tf" are useful for producing feature maps and training objectives compatible with tensorflow.